 The Dekay’s brownsnake is fairly common and widespread within its Ontario range, although little information on its abundance is available.
 This species is fairly tolerant of human disturbances to the landscape.
 Predation, road mortality and pesticide use in urban areas are threats to this species.

-Neither the Committee on the Status of Species at Risk in Ontario nor the Committee on the Status of Endangerd Wildlife in Canada have assessed the status of the Dekay’s brownsnake.
+The Dekay’s brownsnake was assessed as Not at Risk by the Committee on the Status of Endangered Wildlife in Canada in 2002.
+This species has not been assessed by the Committee on the Status of Species at Risk in Ontario.
+Committee on the Status of Endangered Wildlife in Canada.
 The species has no protection under the Ontario Fish and Wildlife Conservation Act.
 The International Union for Conservation of Nature lists the global status of the Dekay’s brownsnake as Least Concern.
-The species’ status was confirmed in 2012.
+The species’ status was confirmed in May 2012.

 Learn more about reptile and amphibian conservation and what you can do to help these species on our Reptile and Amphibian Stewardship page.

 What You Can Do

 - Get involved in reptile and amphibian conservation on your property, on the road and in your community

 - Donate to support reptile and amphibian conservation

 - Watch for reptiles and amphibians on the road